 Humor does not only make people have fun and feel good.
 It has other significant effects on students’ learning.
 Humor plays a major role in making students more receptive to learning.
 It reduces stress and makes them more relaxed.
-It can be easy to forget this when there is so much pressure to meet deadlines and targets, but students learn best when they’re enjoying the activities and find the information useful.
+It can be easy to forget this when there is so much pressure to meet deadlines and targets, but students learn best when enjoying the activities and finding the information useful.

 Five Tips to Successfully Implement Humor Into Your Lessons